goldenapples/recommended-links/readme.txt

 == Frequently Asked Questions ==

-= What sorting options are there =
+= What sorting options are there? =

 Currently this plugin supports sorting of archive pages by a "sort" parameter passed via query string.
 The options allowed are: